deepshiksharma/wikipedia-tfidf/README.md

 [4]: https://en.wikipedia.org/wiki/Tf%E2%80%93idf

 ### nltk package dependencies
-The required nltk packages for this program can be downloaded from within the Python shell like this:
+The required nltk packages for this program can be downloaded from the Python shell like this:
 ```py
 import nltk
 nltk.download('stopwords')